 The story of “Mable & The Wood” has its roots in the game jam culture.
 The first prototype of the title was created as a submission for the thirty-second edition of the Ludum Dare, titled “Mable: The Journey”.
 A lot has changed since then, as Mable is not on a quest any longer to just slay all the demons in the woods with an oversized sword as well as by changing between her human and her fairy form.
 While these mechanics are still available and expanded in the full release, they are not the single focus any longer.

-That’s because “Mable & The Wood” gives you the possibility to beat it without killing anyone or anything, a pacifist route, so to say.
-I love this idea, honestly, but it turns out to be an overwhelmingly difficult task compared to other titles with such a concept like “UNDERTALE”, where you can more or less choose not to fight anybody in a lethal way.
-In “Mable & The Wood”, it’s sadly very easy to kill enemies without any intention, as you will have to switch to your fairy form to overcome obstacles and passages, as Mable can’t jump in her human form – and afterwards she’ll pull her magic sword from the starting point right to her new place.
-Any monster in this way gets slaughtered.
+That is because “Mable & The Wood” gives you the possibility to beat it without killing anybody.
+While I absolutely love this idea, it turns out to be an overwhelmingly difficult task compared to other titles with such a concept like “UNDERTALE”, where you can often just choose not to fight anybody in a lethal way.
+In this game, however, it is sadly very easy to kill enemies even unintentionally, as you have to switch to your fairy form to overcome obstacles.
+Whenever you are done to perform a jump this way, Mable will pull her magic sword from the starting point right to the new place, causing all monsters in this path to get slaughtered.

 The core idea is still great and with some patience it surely is possible.
 But I have to admit that the game offers a much better flow when you decide to give in to some violence, as “Mable & The Wood” features a bunch of clever boss battles.
 Whenever you destroy one of them, you can shapeshift yourself into their form.
 Killed the giant spider called Queen of the Wood?
 Now you can turn into a spider, shoot your webs and climb them, allowing you to easily explore more places.
 Murdered the aggressive mole?
 You can dig through certain materials now.